hawkrives/junqi/doc/Objeq-Reference.md

 This will calculate the average and then round it.

-By default, there are no Aggregator Extensions registered, but you can register a set of basic functions junqi/extensions.js.
+By default, there are no Extensions registered, but you can register a set of basic functions by requiring the 'junqi/extensions' module.